Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand, and ESL in the U.S.

 The final step in the transcription process is proofreading the final script for errors.
 Whether the transcript makes sense should be your first concern.
 Many times you can determine the speaker's tone of voice throughout the recording.
 Is the speaker or are the speakers joking, angry, sarcastic, or neutral?
 A good transcriber notes this on his or her transcript.

 Transcription is only one part of the voice analysis process.
-Another challenging part, translation, will be explained in a future hub.
+Another challenging part is the translation which will be explained in a future article.

 Foreign Language Listening Skills